 Michael Magan previously worked as a product manager at Taxbit, Convoy, and Indeed.
 He met his cofounders at a hackathon and they built Tambo, an open source AI orchestration framework for React that lets developers wire up multi agent UX flows into web apps.

-The pitch is simple.
+The pitch is dead simple.
 Go from idea to working demo in a weekend, then from demo to production without a rewrite.
 Indie hackers and Fortune 1000 teams are both using it.
 Community builders have spun up full AI app builders in just a few hours using Tambo as the foundation.
-A small team from a hackathon is now providing infrastructure that massive companies depend on.
-That trajectory is becoming the norm for ambitious AI builders in 2026.
+A small hackathon team is now providing infrastructure that massive companies depend on.
+That kind of trajectory is becoming normal for ambitious AI builders in 2026.

 What These AI Builders Mean for Your Future

-Every single one of these stories shares the same DNA.
+Look at what these five people have in common.
 Someone had an idea they could not shake.
 AI gave them the tools to build it without needing permission, funding, or a team.
 They shipped it.
-The market responded.
+People showed up.

 If you have been sitting on an idea, waiting for the “right time” or the “right resources,” the excuses are running out.
 The tools exist.
 The cost is near zero.
 The only thing standing between you and these stories is the decision to start.
 You do not even need to write code anymore.